sanatan-dive/rag_chatbot_co23355-co23353/README.md

 ## 🙏 Acknowledgments

+- Dr. Sudhakar Kumar for invaluable guidance and mentorship
-- Course instructor and TAs for guidance
+- Course instructor and TAs for their support
 - Hugging Face community for pre-trained models
 - LangChain developers for the excellent framework
 - Open-source contributors to all libraries used

 ---

-**For questions or contributions, please contact: contact@sanatanmishra.com**

-_Last Updated: November 13, 2025_
+_Last Updated: November 16, 2025_